Our own space (in the world)

-I am 190 centimetres tall, although I feel the age has already taken a couple of them.
+I am 190 centimeters tall, although I feel that age has already taken a couple of them.

-I weigh 92 kilos, although I pretend not to know that the previous pandemic undoubtedly changed this number, raising it.
+I weigh 92 kilos, although I pretend not to know that the previous pandemic has undoubtedly modified this number, raising it.

-I am not and have never been an ‘unnoticeable’ person, although I have often wished to be.
+I am not, and never have been, a “no-nonsense” person, although many times I have wished for it.
 Ever since I was a child, I was the ‘healthy’ one, the ‘tall’ one, the ‘big’ one, and in my younger years, among the nicknames addressed to me, there was ‘pancio’.

 Sometimes I imagine myself as a young man in these current times who has made Dymo’s fortune with labels.
 And I smile.
 But despite everything, this being ‘healthy’ has never prevented me from doing things.